code-with-the-Italians/code-with-the-Italians.github.io/content/portfolio/bundel.md

 ## Why this app, why open source

 This project was born out of an idea [Ivan Morgillo](https://github.com/hamen) and [Sebastiano Poggi](https://github.com/rock3r) had:

-> We wanted to learn
-using [Jetpack Compose](https://developer.android.com/jetpack/compose), and maybe catch up on some other cool Android stuff.
+> We wanted to learn to use [Jetpack Compose](https://developer.android.com/jetpack/compose), and maybe catch up on some other cool Android stuff.

-But side projects never
-really get completed, and at the same time, just putting the code out there wouldn't really give much insight into the _how_ and _why_ things are done a certain way.
+But side projects never really get completed, and at the same time, just putting the code out there wouldn't really give much insight into the _how_ and _why_ things are done a certain way.
 Open source is a great way to sharing knowledge, and this being a side project for us, that was a given.
 But making the sources available in and by itself isn't enough: you miss the context, get presented with a final solution to a largely unknown problem.
 Just think how many times you've wondered why some code you were reading was done in that way and not in another!

 So, we decided we'd share the _entire_ process.
 We stream ourselves, and some awesome guests, coding on the app, learning as we go, making mistakes and fixing them.
-We've rather unoriginally named this project **Code with the Italians**, as both Ivan and myself come from the country that brought you pizza (oh, and by the way, you're welcome!).
+We've rather unoriginally named this project **Code with the Italians**, as both Ivan and I come from the country that brought you pizza (oh, and by the way, you're welcome!).

 This app, Bundel, is our first in this live coding project of ours — who knows what will come next.